sherazm312321/Robo-Advising-Portfolio-Optimizer/README.md

 ## Technical Implementation

 * **Dynamic Thresholding:** The algorithm adds stocks one by one, calculating the average correlation between the candidate and the existing portfolio.
-* **Adaptive Filtering:** It runs simulations across multiple correlation strictness levels (e.g., 0.3, 0.4, 0.5) to find the perfect balance between diversification and stability.
+* **Adaptive Filtering:** It runs simulations across multiple correlation strictness levels to find the perfect balance between diversification and stability.

 After generating portfolios across various correlation thresholds, the script selects the portfolio with the **lowest expected daily return**.